 Although profit on selling a rental property might have to be reported as capital gains, losses when selling rental property are deductible from your ordinary income.
 Learn more about the different types of taxable income on the Internal Revenue Service (IRS) website on Capital Gains and Losses.

 The first step in calculating your loss is figuring out your property's "tax basis," which you will later compare to your property's sale price.

-To determine your tax basis, add the amount you purchased your property for, plus any improvements (for example, renovations or additions, but not repairs) that you haven't previously deducted from your taxes.
+To determine your property's tax basis, add the amount you it for, plus any improvements (for example, renovations or additions, but not repairs) that you haven't previously deducted from your taxes.
 These deductions include closing costs, such as legal fees and title insurance.
 Next, subtract any depreciation deductions that you've previously taken.

 As an example, let's say you bought a property for $200,000 and made $10,000 in upgrades.
 This gives you a $210,000 tax basis.
-But you're in a rough real estate market, and need to sell for $100,000 – a huge loss.
+But you're in a rough real estate market, and need to sell for $100,000.
+A huge loss.
 In fact, when you subtract your tax basis from your sales price, you find that your loss totals $110,000, for tax purposes.
-That loss may be deductible.
+That loss might be deductible.